 Nigel is a Certified Permaculture Designer and he runs Introduction to Permaculture workshops across the Chilterns and Vale of Aylesbury – see Nigel Crawley.
 See here for information about a workshop in June.
 Nigel is also involved in local community growing projects including the award winning Duckmore Lane Community Garden in Tring, which uses Permaculture Principles and includes a Forest Garden.
 The garden has regularly gardening parties, see here for further information.

 Incredible Edible supports local food growing projects across the country.
-Local co-ordinator Sahira described her role in supporting local projects and she encouraged anyone who would like to start an incredible edible garden and was aware of a piece of land that could be used for this to contact her.
-Incredible Edible has funding to support new projects!!
+Local co-ordinator Sahira described her role in supporting local projects and encouraged anyone who would like to start an incredible edible garden – a piece of land is available for this.
+Incredible Edible has funding to support new projects!

 Next we heard from FoodSmiles site manager, Jayne.
 FoodSmiles is a Community Benefit Society, based in St Albans District, which aims to encourage people to grow and eat more sustainable local food through building a community of food-growers.
-FoodSmiles has sites in Harpenden and St Albans, and also manages two Incredible Edible projects in St Albans.
-FoodSmiles is open to new members, and has open days coming up on 20th and 23rd March and 11th May – do visit the site for a tour on one of those days, 1.30-4pm.
+It has sites in Harpenden and St Albans, and also manages two Incredible Edible projects in St Albans.
+FoodSmiles is open to new members and has open days – do visit the site for a tour.

-Louise and Helen from Plot 31 then spoke about their Community Flower Garden and also their newest initiative, a Community Growing Project in Harpenden, which is open to all on Tuesdays – do get in touch with Louise find out more and get involved – Plot 31
+Louise and Helen from Plot 31 spoke about their Community Flower Garden and also their newest initiative, a Community Growing Project in Harpenden, which is open to all on Tuesdays.
+Do get in touch with Louise find out more and get involved.

-Feargal Sharkey, the punk-star turned fisheries chairman and environmental activist, was guest speaker at the third Our Planet Our Future continues event at The Harpenden Arms on 11th February 2019.
+Feargal Sharkey, the punk-star turned fisheries chairman and environmental activist, was guest speaker at the third Our Planet Our Future event at The Harpenden Arms on 11 February 2019.

 Feargal showed the audience images of our local chalk streams explaining that since the 1980s, many streams have dried up in part, and where they do run, they are polluted by sewerage works and surface water run-off.
 They are running out of water because of intensive water abstraction at their sources.
 Hertfordshire residents use on average more than 160L of water per day, but our rivers and streams can only support usage of around 110L.
 In Germany and Scandinavia, better use of grey water systems means householders only need to use around 80-90L per day.

-The packed audience at The Harpenden Arms learnt how are chalk streams are – all of world’s 200 chalk streams are in England and they were all formed 79 million years ago!
+The packed audience learned how important our chalk streams are.
+All of the world’s 200 chalk streams are in England and they were formed 79 million years ago.

-Feargal lobbies the Environment Agency and Department for Environment Food & Rural Affairs, he Environment Agency and local water companies in his role as chair of Amwell Magna Fishery to improve the ecological status of the UK’s rivers – in 2018 the proportion of rivers in England meeting ‘Good’ ecological status had dropped to just 14% (from 24% in 2016 and 36% in 2012).
-He encouraged the audience:
+Feargal lobbies the Environment Agency and Department for Environment Food & Rural Affairs, the Environment Agency and local water companies in his role as chair of Amwell Magna Fishery to improve the ecological status of the UK’s rivers.
+In 2018 the proportion of rivers in England meeting ‘Good’ ecological status had dropped to just 14% (from 24% in 2016 and 36% in 2012).
+He encouraged the audience to:

-In particular we were asked to write to Defra by 12th March 2019 responding to their consultation Improving our management of water in the environment; the link to respond is here.
+In particular, we were asked to write to DEFRA by 12 March 2019 responding to their consultation Improving our management of water in the environment; the link to respond is here.

 - reduce their water consumption

-- respond by 12th March 2019 to the current Defra consultation Improving our management of water in the environment; the link to respond is here.
+- respond by 12th March 2019 to the current Defra consultation (see above)

 - respond to the forthcoming Affinity Water consultation on their Water Resources Draft Management Plan which will be issued in March 2019

-- … and to join the Ver Valley Society, or join their monthly working parties or become Ver Valley Society River Bailiffs watching the Ver.
+- join the Ver Valley Society, their monthly working parties or become Ver Valley Society River Bailiffs watching the Ver.

-Our guest speaker was “Low carbon Woman”, Carolina Karlstrom.
-She is a mother, partner, blogger, entrepreneur, hobby-poet, sister and daughter – wanting to make positive change in the world.
+Our guest speaker was ‘Low carbon Woman‘, Carolina Karlstrom – a mother, partner, blogger, entrepreneur, hobby-poet, sister and daughter – wanting to make positive change in the world.

-Carolina discussed the opportunities and challenges to living a low carbon lifestyle.
-Carolina’s inspiring motto is “No one can do everything and we can all do something”.
-Photos of the event, including the pledges made by participants (see below).
+Carolina discussed the opportunities and challenges to living a low carbon lifestyle, her inspiring motto being ‘No one can do everything but we can all do something’.

 Carolina has extensive experience from the clean energy/sustainability sector.
-She is an inspirational blogger, writing guest blogs for https://www.edie.net/ and The Planet Mark.
-Aiming to show how individual passion can create change, she leads the Sustainable Development Goals (SDGs) network in London, this is a grassroots network of change makers raising awareness, connecting people and inspiring to action towards the UN Sustainable Development Goals.
-Carolina loves walking in nature – in fact her MSc thesis was all about walking!
+She is an inspirational blogger, writing guest blogs for edie.net and The Planet Mark.
+Aiming to show how individual passion can create change, she leads the Sustainable Development Goals (SDGs) network in London.
+This is a grassroots network of change makers raising awareness, connecting people and inspiring to action towards the UN Sustainable Development Goals.
+Carolina loves walking in nature – in fact her MSc thesis was all about walking.

 Over 40 people gathered at The Harpenden Arms for an evening of talks, discussion and inspiration.
-Photos and a summary of the ideas discussed at the event are below; ideas can also be downloaded here.
+Ideas shared can be downloaded here.